liufuyang/liufuyang.github.io/_posts/tensorflow/2017-04-01-just-another-tensorflow-beginner-guide-3.markdown

 print('Test accuracy:', score[1])
 ```

+Note that the training dataset is structured as a 3-dimensional array of instance, image width and image height.
+For a multi-layer perceptron model we must reduce the images down into a vector of pixels.
+In this case the 28×28 sized images will be 784 pixel input values.

+We can do this transform easily using the `reshape()` function on the NumPy array.
+We can also reduce our memory requirements by forcing the precision of the pixel values to be 32 bit, the default precision used by Keras anyway.

+### Convolutional Neural Network for MNIST

-A more complicated version of a convelutional neural network looks like this:
+A more complicated version of the previous feed-forward model could be a convelutional neural network looks like this:
 (or you may want to checkout post [here](https://elitedatascience.com/keras-tutorial-deep-learning-in-python) and [here](http://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/))
 ```python
 import numpy as np